-- HE 3.1: Monitor and update department project processing procedures and fees related to the maintenance, repair, and construction of housing units to reduce the impact on housing cost. - HE 3.2: Track changes to State housing legislation and regularly update the City's Zoning Ordinance to reduce barriers to housing production. - HE 3.3: Implement recommendations in the Housing Opportunity Zone (HOZ) study to reduce barriers to new housing production while balancing the need for convenient neighborhood-serving retail stores and services for existing and future residents. - HE 3.4: Maintain and implement the City's Objective Design Standards for residential projects to streamline the development review process and increase predictability of review outcomes. - HE 3.5: Prioritize investment in transportation, infrastructure, and utility improvements to reduce development barriers and costs for producing affordable housing.
+- HE 3.1: Continually review and right-size development fees on housing development.
+Adjust or defer City fees for affordable housing development.
+Monitor and update department project processing procedures and fees related to the maintenance, repair, and construction of housing units to reduce the impact on housing cost. - HE 3.2: Track changes to State housing legislation and regularly update the City's Zoning Ordinance to reduce barriers to housing productionand incentivize affordable housing production.

-- HE 3.6: Respond to changing market conditions and diverse housing needs, such as recognizing the need for limited term rentals (least than six months) for temporary employees and independent contractors or gig workers. - HE 3.7: Support the adaptive reuse, renovation, or redevelopment of economically-underutilized properties or buildings for residential or mixed-use development.
+- HE 3.3: Implement recommendations in the Housing Opportunity Zone (HOZ) study to reduce barriers to new affordable housing production, while balancing the need for convenient neighborhood-serving retail stores and services for existing and future residents. - HE 3.4: Maintain and implement the City's Objective Design Standards for residential projects to streamline the development review process and increase predictability of review outcomes. - HE 3.5: Prioritize investment in transportation, infrastructure, and utility improvements to reduce development barriers and costs for producing affordable housing. - HE 3.6: Respond to changing market conditions and diverse housing needs, such as recognizing the need for limited term rentals (least than six months) for temporary employees and independent contractors or gig workers. - HE 3.7: Support the adaptive reuse, renovation, conversion, or redevelopment of economicallyunderutilized properties or buildings for residential or mixed-use development. - HE 3.8: Be a strong advocate for legislative change and funding/financing initiatives to support affordable housing. - HE 3.9: Continue to streamline housing permitting and procedures consistent with State laws (e.g., AB 2234) and the City's Service Delivery Study.